 Being authentic with God

 The Word has power to renew our minds.
-As we meditate on the Word, we also need to connect with the Lord by expressing our emotions authentically.
+As we meditate on the Word, we also need to connect with God by expressing our emotions authentically.
 This includes both positive and, especially, painful and negative emotions.

-Jason, a full-time staff whom I journeyed with, shares how God worked in the midst of his pain, “The grieving process, so often overlooked and undermined, has power in nursing the deepest hurts.
+John*, a full-time Christian vocational worker whom I journeyed with, shares how God worked in the midst of his pain, “The grieving process, so often overlooked and undermined, has power in nursing the deepest hurts.
 The Lord taught me patience and vulnerability.
 Instead of hiding, I learnt to yield to His leading and allow the counselling process to catalyse grieving in my heart.
 I've struggled with resting in the identity of being God's beloved.

 “I sought external achievements to define my identity and self-worth.
 As such, my personal life, ministry and relationship, had been affected by my hyper-sensitivity and defensiveness.
 While I had been praying earnestly to be fruitful in ministry, be it at work or church, the Lord revealed that the exemplifying the Fruit of the Spirit takes precedence.”